 In some cases, the software isn’t actually entirely free, but the watermarking is a feature that goes with it.
 For example, this is the case with Word.
 You can either pay for an Office 365 subscription or you use an older version of the software that you have paid for.
 Watermarks created in Word are also relatively easy to remove however - again, a quick search of Google shows up several tutorials!

 In most versions of Word, you can go to the “Design” tab and select “Watermark.”
 You can chose to use a preset or customize your watermark, and even select the option to get “more watermarks from Office.com.”
 In the custom options, you can manage layout, font and whether the watermark is a picture or text.
 (You might like your company logo as a watermark, for example).

 Digify makes watermarking securely a much simpler task than other programs.
 Rather than going through multiple steps and running the risk that someone can still remove the watermark, all you have to do is switch on the watermarking feature and select your format preferences.
 Every page is automatically watermarked with the recipient’s email as well as a customizable text.
 Whether you have a PDF file, an Office document, an image or video, Digify can watermark them for you.

 Let’s look at a few more features:

-You can try Digify out for yourself today.
+You can try Digify's watermarking feature for today!
 Click here to access a seven day free trial.